Yew – Hanged One – Paradox

 Yew trees, Taxus baccata, are long-lived, coniferous evergreens.
 They grow to 65 feet and live to be 2000-4000 years old.
 There are nine species of yew that have remained virtually unchanged for over 250 million years.
 Yews are one of the oldest tree species on earth, native to Europe, the Americas, Asia and the Middle East.
 When yew appears, our perceptions of life are being tested.
 Something will dramatically flip in our life that will cause us to see things differently.

-Message: The yew tree spirit signals a time of turning our world around in order to see life from a new perspective.
+Message: The yew tree spirit signals a time of turning our world upside down in order to see life from a new perspective.
 This will be a time of letting go as our previous perceptions do not serve us anymore.
 By opening our minds, we can begin to see opportunities where we may have perceived blocks.
 What feels at first to be a sacrifice could reveal an amazing opportunity.
 The paradox of yew brings many surprises and shifts in our conscious and subconscious world.
 Release the desire to judge what is happening and allow it to unfold.

 Challenge: Life begins to feel rote, mundane stuck, etc… experiencing a sense of hopelessness, going in circles or being hung up.
 This is the time to reassess our perception of where we are and where we are going.
 See that there are many choices.